lanesky/kubernetes-walk-through/docs/02-ha-kuberntes-cluster.md

 # Installing the HA Kubernete Cluster with kubeadm

-In this step we install a HA kubernetes cluser.
+In this step, we install a HA kubernetes cluster.
 Since GCP limits the quota of the vCPUs to 8, we are going to build a cluster with 4 instances, each with 2 vCPUs.

 ## Prerequisites